-Just along from Cave Shepherd on Broad Street, you will find The Royal Shop, who are leading jewellers who sell designer watches such as Mavado, diamonds and ornaments such as fine Italian figurines, all of these can be purchased at heavily discounted duty free prices.
+Just along from Cave Shepherd on Broad Street, you will find The Royal Shop, who are leading jewelers who sell designer watches such as Mavado, diamonds and ornaments such as fine Italian figurines, all of these can be purchased at heavily discounted duty free prices.

 Also on Broad Street you will find Da Costa’s Mall, which is home to Tiffany and Co, the renowned New York jewellers.
 Here you will find unique pieces and matching sets of rings, earrings, necklaces and bracelets again at reduced duty free prices.

 Da Costa’s Mall is also home to Little Switzerland, where you can buy ornaments of distinction, jewellery and watches.
 These goods are a fraction of what you would normally pay and they stock brands such as Lladro, Lalique, Breitling, Omega, Rado, Tag Heuer, Zenith and Chimento.

 For ladies clothing you will find a boutique in Da Costa’s Mall called Dingolay.
 They have an excellent range of clothing for both formal and casual occasion with the focus on Caribbean living and temperature.
 They also have a great selection of shoes and handbags.

 Da Costa’s Mall is well worth venturing into off Broad Street, as you will find a food court, where you can take the weight off your feet and plan where you are going next.
 It is fully air-conditioned and there are many stores selling electronics, souvenirs, clothing and jewellery so you are sure to find what you are looking for in one of the many stores.